1INDEPENDENT1/collectionsSearch/readme.md

-#Experement code for serch item in collections
-it is needed to understand which collection search works faster
+Experement code for serch item in collections /n it is needed to understand which collection search works faster